merkede/podcast-website/content/projects/Engineer_Job_Trial/index.md

 (2) How do we implement this whilst ensuring guardrails are present (3) How will this be percieved by our engineers on the ground?

-In order to answer the first - it was key to setup an experimental design and a two step process, soft trial & hard trial.
+In order to answer the first - it was key to setup an experimental design and a two step process - namely a soft trial & hard trial.

-, I needed to engage with the stakeholders  first needed to Test Patch
-Control Patch
+ - Soft Trial: I would simulate the changes by running my model side-by-side with the actual jobs for a period of 2 weeks, without officially changing the times in the system.
+In doing so, at the end of the two weeks I would compare my results against actual job times and assess performance.

+ - Hard Trial: Upon sucessful performance from the Soft Trial, changes would be made to the live system and monitoring and guardrails in place to assess performance.
+The changes would require a 'change request' being issued and field managers were not able to inform any engineers, as this was confidential and could affect engineer morale.

+- Test & Control Patch : During the hard trial, I would monitor the performance of the patches but also compare it's performance against another patch of similar conditions that were still using the old times.
+The patch changed served as the 'Control Patch' whilst the patch of similar conditions would become the 'Test Patch'

 ## Soft Trial

+- A 2 week trial showed we outperformed current times at a ratio of 7 to 3, saving time on each and every job performed by our engineers.
+Scaling these times up represents huge savings in the additional number of jobs we can perform, the speed at which we can tackle our backlog during winter and customer satisfaaction in reducing forced errors.